RiledUpCrow/Flier/docs/Action.md

 **`launch`**

 This action launches you in the direction you're looking.
-If you're standing on the ground, it will first throw you a few meters up and enable flying.
+If you're standing on the ground, it will additionally throw you a few meters up and then enable flying.

 ```
 launch_action: